Baseline Management for Tile Servers

 Open-Source Integration & AI-Assisted Classification

-Building a baseline management system from scratch requires careful orchestration of capture, storage, comparison, and reporting layers.
 Teams leveraging Open-Source Visual Testing Stacks typically combine Playwright or Puppeteer for deterministic capture, Sharp or ImageMagick for preprocessing, and pixelmatch or ssim.js for diff computation.
-The advantage of open-source stacks lies in full control over the comparison matrix and the ability to inject GIS-specific preprocessing steps, such as coordinate normalization or tile boundary padding.
+The advantage is full control over the comparison matrix and the ability to inject GIS-specific preprocessing steps, such as coordinate normalization or tile boundary padding.

 As baseline repositories scale, manual triage becomes unsustainable.
-AI-assisted visual diff classification addresses this bottleneck by:
+AI-assisted classification addresses this bottleneck by:

 - Semantic Region Segmentation: Using lightweight vision models to classify diff regions into categories (roads, labels, water bodies, POIs, UI chrome).